huggingface/blog/wuertschen.md

 <iframe width="708" height="398" src="https://www.youtube.com/embed/ogJsCPqgFMk" title="Efficient Text-to-Image Training (16x cheaper than Stable Diffusion) | Paper Explained" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## How to use Würstchen?
+You can either try it using the Demo here:
+<script type="module" src="https://gradio.s3-us-west-2.amazonaws.com/3.42.0/gradio.js"> </script>
+<gradio-app theme_mode="light" space="warp-ai/Wuerstchen"></gradio-app>

-The model is available through the Diffusers Library, so you can use the interface you are already familiar with.
+Otherwise, the model is available through the Diffusers Library, so you can use the interface you are already familiar with.
 For example, this is how to run inference using the `AutoPipeline`:

 ```Python
 import torch